donovan-k/AdvancedCourseExplorer/doc/Report.md

 - Backend: Donovan
 - Frontend: Jocelyn
 - Advanced queries: Colin
 - Triggers and stored procedures: Colin and Eric
 We first discussed our personal preferences and interests about the project along with availability throughout the semester.
 People who have previous knowledge of a certain part would voluntarily start the part he/she is familiar with.
 When there is any part that nobody is familiar with, we communicate and do research online to learn more about how to implement.

+## Demo Video